kubedb/docs/docs/guides/mysql/schema-manager/initializing-with-script/index.md

 username=v-kubernetes-k8s.dc833e-yb9r7uhs
 ```

-### Insert Sample Data
+### Verify Initialization

-Here, we are going to connect to the database with the login credentials and insert some sample data into it.
+Here, we are going to connect to the database with the login credentials and verify the database initialization,

 ```bash
 $ kubectl exec -it mysql-server-0 -n demo -c mysql -- bash